wp-plugins/wp-user-avatar/readme.txt

 Yes, for registered users.
 Non-registered comment authors will show their [Gravatar](http://gravatar.com/) avatars or Default Avatar.

-= Can I disable all Gravatar avatars? =

-In your WP User Avatar settings, you can select "Disable Gravatar — Use only local avatars" to disable all [Gravatar](http://gravatar.com/) avatars on your site and replace them with your Default Avatar.
-This will affect your registered users and non-registered comment authors.

 = Will WP User Avatar work with bbPress? =

 Yes!

+= Will WP User Avatar work with BuddyPress? =

+No, BuddyPress has its own custom avatar functions and WP User Avatar will override only some of them.
+It's best to use BuddyPress without WP User Avatar.

 = Will WP User Avatar work with WordPress Multisite? =